vbilopav/SpaDotNetCoreApp/readme.md

     - `suppressCorsPreflight`: default is false

 - `unaryCall` receives argument parameter, followed by list of request parameter values.
 Argument is object type that can have following properties:
-    - service: service name in format `/{proto package name}.{service name}/{unary rpc method name}`, required
+    - `service`: service name in format `/{proto package name}.{service name}/{unary rpc method name}`, required
-    - metadata: optional metadata sent to service, default is empty object
+    - `metadata`: optional metadata sent to service, default is empty object
-    - request: array of `GrpcType` values that will set request parameter types.
+    - `request`: array of `GrpcType` values that will set request parameter types.
 Parameters are matched by position in array, index 0 matches parameter with key 1, and so on.
 If values are not present "string" type is assumed.
-    - reply: array of `GrpcType` values that will set reply parameter types.
+    - `reply`: array of `GrpcType` values that will set reply parameter types.
 Parameters are matched by position in array, index 0 matches parameter with key 1, and so on.
 If values are not present "string" type is assumed.

 Server streaming is also supported with `serverStreaming` method.
 Example: